 - First open the dashboard that you must un-share.

 - This time, click the Shared with button.
 You will see a list of all the people who have access to your dashboard.

 - Click the dots next to Can view and choose Stop sharing to revoke access.
 You can also use the Disable re-shares option to prevent people from re-sharing your Dashboard.

-Efficiency and productivity have become important factors in the modern workplace.
+Efficiency and productivity have become important factors in the modern workplace, especially in the new era of hybrid work environments.
 People who can do more in less time are at an advantage over their peers, which results in better pay and more successful careers.
-Microsoft Office has set the standard for office productivity software and continues to offer innovative tools.
-As you have seen in the above twenty tips, Office supplies you with many less-known features that can make a difference in the way you work.
+Microsoft 365 (M365) has set the standard for office productivity software and continues to offer innovative tools.
+As you have seen in the above twenty tips, M365 supplies you with many less-known features that can make a difference in the way you work.

 Some software features left unlearned have the potential to transform your job.
 For example, people often recognize OneDrive as a cloud-based storage service and never learn about some of its available tools.
 Features such as the remote access feature of OneDrive can help you stay productive while traveling and rescue information from older versions of your files.
 OneDrive can also help you avoid wasted meetings and project delays caused by forgetfulness or unexpected requirements, by giving you on-demand access to a remote computer.

 Develop an awareness of the software tools and shortcuts available to you as you work.
 Spending time learning how to access the potential of your software can result in substantial efficiency gains that will boost your career and help your company compete.
 After experiencing some little-known but powerful features of M365 (formerly Office 365) and related services, stay alert for other tools and tricks to put in your virtual toolbox.
 Explore the menus and ribbons available in every application and learn how every option works.